Upcoming Classes

 Class offered through Grub Street Center for Creative Writing.

 This class is a creative laboratory where you can experiment with new forms and share fresh work in a supportive environment.
-Whether you’re a seasoned writer or new to fiction, this fun, intensive course invites you to take on a generative writing sprint, crafting a new story draft each week (ranging from 300 to 1,500 words).
+Whether you’re a seasoned writer or new to fiction, this fun, intensive course invites you to take on a generative writing sprint, crafting a new story draft each week (ranging from 100 to 1,500 words).
 You’ll have the opportunity to be workshopped by your peers at least three times, receiving thoughtful, constructive feedback to help your stories grow.

-By the end of the course, you’ll leave with six new story drafts, fresh ideas and inspiration, useful writing prompts to carry you forward, and a solid grasp of the essential elements of short fiction—plot, form, character, dialogue, setting, and voice.
+By the end of the course, you’ll leave with six new story drafts, fresh ideas and inspiration, useful writing prompts to carry you forward, and a tighter grasp of the essential elements of short fiction—plot, form, character, dialogue, setting, and voice.

-Mondays, Sept 15 - Oct 27 (skips 10/13) | 6:00 – 9:00pm ET | Grub Street, Boston Seaport | $425 ($410 members) | Register at: https://grubstreet.org/workshop/6-weeks-6-stories-shoen-fa25
+6 Mondays, Jan 26 - Mar 9 (skips 2/16) | 6:00 – 9:00pm ET | Zoom | $445 ($430 members) | Register at: https://grubstreet.org/workshop/6-weeks-6-stories-shoen-w26

 Jumpstart Your Writing